mjg-foundation/embed-code-file-ipynb-as-python/README.md

 # Embed Code File (Obsidian Plugin)

 This plugin allows to embed code files from Obsidian vault or remote file (eg., GitHub).
 It works better with live preview feature of Obsidian.
+This version can parse Jupyter Notebook files and display them as normal Python code.

 ## Settings